asharif1990/eudi-wallet-it-docs/docs/en/backup-restore.rst

   To extract the key from the list of selected words a key derivation function MUST be applied.
 Password-Based-Key-Derivation Function 2 (PBKDF2) is among the mostly used ones based on `RFC 2898`_ and it is recommended by the `NIST 800-132 <https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-132.pdf>`_.
 There are other relevant techniques that are available and used widely, such as Bcrypt, Scrypt, and Argon2 (used by Hyperledger Indy within Connect.me Wallet).
 More details on this approach can be found `here <https://cryptobook.nakov.com/mac-and-key-derivation/kdf-deriving-key-from-password>`_.

-**Step 4**: The Wallet Instance performs the operations below to create the backup file.
+**Step 4**: The Wallet Instance performs the operations below to create the backup JWT entry for the backup file.

-- For each of the HW bound key credentials, add the ``iss``, ``credential_configuration_id`` as an entry in the backup file.
+- For each of the HW bound key credentials, add the ``iss``, ``credential_configuration_id`` as an entry in the backup JWT.
-- Sign the backup file using the private key that its public key is attested within the Wallet Attestation.
+- Sign the backup JWT using the private key that its public key is attested within the Wallet Attestation.
 The related public key that is attested by the Wallet Provider is provided within the Wallet Attestation (``cnf`` claim).
-The Wallet Instance MUST verify the validity of the Wallet Attestation before signing the backup file.
+The Wallet Instance MUST verify the validity of the Wallet Attestation before signing the backup JWT.
+- Add the signed backup JWT as an entry to the backup file.
 - Encrypt the backup file using the provided key phrases.

 **Step 5**: The User will be prompted to select the storage for securely storing the backup file based on his preference.
 This can range from native storage to external storage (e.g., cloud storage, usb, etc.).

 **Step 6**: Considering the native storage as the preferred choice, the file will be stored on the User device.

-A non-normative example of the backup file is as the following:
+A non-normative example of the backup JWT is as the following:

  .. code-block::